Sunday Arrival Process

 Pets in Camp-State health and safety codes specifically forbid dogs and other pets at camp during the camping season.
 No exceptions.

 Swim Tests – Units are strongly encouraged to administer swim tests before camp.
-If a unit completes swim tests before arriving, properly printed buddy tags can be ready for the unit on arrival and can save a good bit of time during Sunday Check-In.
+If a unit completes swim tests before arriving, properly printed buddy tags can be ready for the unit on arrival and can save time during Sunday Check-In.
 Swim tests can be administered by a BSA Aquatics Instructor, BSA Aquatics Supervisor, BSA Lifeguard or Red Cross Lifeguard.
 Test details are included as part of the Swim Test Record itself and this document can be mailed or faxed to Ockanickon once complete.
 Swim Test Record (PDF) – Swim Test Record (Editable RTF)

 Telephone, Faxes, Mail & Email -Ockanickon Scout Reservation’s telephone number is to be used for emergencies and camp business only.
 The camp telephone number is: (215) 297-5290.
 The camp’s fax number, (215) 297-8702, is also to be used for business purposes only.
 Faxes sent to individual campers will not be delivered.
 Mail service is provided to all campers and staff.
 Outgoing mail should be deposited by 10:00AM each morning and stamps are available at the camp Trading Post.
 The mailbox is located on the Camp Office porch.
 Letters to campers should be addressed as follows: